apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 | `/status/dashboard`               | Control panel to CAS server functionality and management.
 | `/status/ssosessions`             | Report of active SSO sessions and authentications.
 | `/status/bus/refresh`             | Reload CAS node’s configuration if the cloud bus is turned on.
 | `/status/bus/env`                 | Sends key/values pairs to update each CAS node if the cloud bus is turned on.
+| `/configserver/encrypt`           | Accepts a `POST` to encrypt CAS configuration settings.
+| `/configserver/decrypt`           | Accepts a `POST` to decrypt CAS configuration settings.

 ## Security